symbiotic-engineering/MDOcean/README.md

 | [WEC-Sim](https://github.com/WEC-Sim/WEC-Sim/) | Optional for WEC-Sim validation |

 The code has been tested on R2022a (Windows) and R2024b (Linux), and likely works on other versions and operating systems.

+**Contributing**
+Suggestions, questions, bug reports, and contributions are welcome.
+Open an issue or pull request.
+To discuss the possibility of broader collaborations, please email rgm222@cornell.edu.

 **Funding Acknowledgement**